vvictor10/PlacesSearch/README.md

 Added very few tests, mostly around de-serialization of API responses(json resources).
 There is more opportunity to improve the test coverage, but in the interest of time, I am not pursuing that area much at this time.

-Tests can be executed by running the gradle task: 'testDebugUnitTest'.
+Tests can be executed by running the gradle task: '_testDebugUnitTest_'.

 #### Foursquare API

-The Foursquare API keys are specified in the 'placessearch.properties' file.
+The Foursquare API keys are specified in the '_placessearch.properties_' file.

 I use the PAW tool to test network request/responses and I have added the PAW config file for the Venues API in the 'resources' directory.